microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 ![Build Window](/External/ReadMeImages/BuildWindow.PNG)

+Optionally, you can use the [default build steps if needed](https://docs.unity3d.com/Manual/windowsholographic-startup.html).

 # 6. Deploying your HoloLens app using Visual Studio
  1. Navigate to the Build WInodw: `HoloToolkit -> Build Window`.
  2. Press `Open SLN`.